 Memory Foam vs Air Mattress for Tesla Model Y: Which Is Better for Camping?

+If you're setting up your Tesla Model Y for camping, one of the most important decisions is choosing the right mattress.
 Two popular options are memory foam mattresses and air mattresses with acrylic filling — like the one we offer.
 Each has distinct characteristics, benefits, and trade-offs.
 Here's a detailed comparison to help you decide.

 Memory Foam Mattress — Benefits